by George W. Parker

 Twin Killing - a History of a Serial Killer - Robert David Smalley has been murdering twins and their mothers for over forty years.
 Three times in California, once in Washington and now in Texas.
 Getting old and worried that he can not continue, he turns himself in to the Dallas Police Department.
 He refuses to talk to the DPD or FBI.
 He will only talk with Wayne Mitchell, a retired detective from Oakland, California.
 Mitchell's first murder investigation was Smalley's first Twin Killing.
 Free Sample PDF

 About the Author - George W. Parker has published an intertextual cycle of American genre novels: Death; Juxtaposed, The Letters, The Krew, Conversations at Night, and Vanishing Trick.
-Additionally he has authored The Boy in the Box and The Law the second and third novels in the Marvin Davis PI series along with Choice Cut, a zombie/noir novel.
-He lives in Austin and is currently working on Chop Shop, a zombie/noir follow up novel to Choice Cut.
+Additionally he has authored The Boy in the Box and The Law the second and third novels in the Marvin Davis PI series along with Choice Cut and Chop Shop, zombie/noir novels.
+He lives in Austin and is currently working on The Grove, an expansion on the zombie/noir world.
 You can purchase paperback editions at Amazon.

 Purchase paperback/ebook editions: Barnes and Noble, Amazon, Smashwords, Apple Books and Google Books,